Itozee/1205-week9/README.md

 -- Pandas: The pandas library in Python is a powerful and widely used open-source data manipulation and analysis library.
 It provides data structures for efficiently storing and manipulating large datasets, along with tools for cleaning, aggregating, and analyzing data.

 -- Openpyxl (Microsoft Excel): This library is used for working with Excel files in Python.

+-- Matplotlib: Provides a wide variety of static, animated, and interactive plots and charts for analyzing and presenting data.
+Matplotlib is highly customizable and can be used to create publication-quality figures in various formats.

  We also used some modules imported from the openpyxl library, the modules used are;